- What is OS MasterMap Highways Network?

-OS have designed OS MasterMap Highways Network in a modular form.
-This means is that if a customer only wants one of the features, they will only need to load the file that holds it.
+We've designed OS MasterMap Highways Network in a modular form.
+This means that if you only want one of the features, you will only need to load the file that holds it.

-There is also an added benefit to this which means that once OS have delivered a module that there is no need for us to go back and make changes to that module unleess we need to fix serious issues – each module lives in isolation.
+There's also an added benefit to this which means that once we've delivered a module, there's no need for us to go back and make changes to that module – each module lives in isolation.
 This will enable our customers who are producing tools to avoid revisiting work.
-As we develop new features, customers can develop their new tools in parallel.

 - What are the main things OS MasterMap Highways Network will do?

-OS MasterMap Highways Network will contain a combination of routing Information and asset information to meet requirements gathered from the existing customer base.
-The data will contain all the information that is contained within ITN, although packaged differently to meet the changing demands of OS customers over the last 10 years.
+OS MasterMap Highways Network will contain a combination of routing information and asset information to meet requirements gathered from the existing customer base.
+The data will contain all the information that is contained within Integrated Transport Network (ITN), although is packaged differently to meet the changing demands of OS customers over the last 10 years.

-The main benefit of the Highways product is bringing together disparate datasets across government to give a single authoritative view of the road network that underpins decision making across government and the commercial markets.
+One of the main benefits of the product is bringing together disparate datasets across government.
+It gives a single authoritative view of the road and path network that underpins decision making across government and the commercial markets.

 - What's happening to ITN?